 Is castoreum still being used today?

 According to The Oxford Companion to Sugar and Sweets, castoreum was first used as a food additive in the early 20th century, but is now rarely, if ever, used in the mass-produced flavor industry.
 Nevertheless, the FDA considers it a “natural flavor,” since it is derived from a natural source, and can be used to add fruity strawberry or raspberry notes, or as substitute for vanilla (the compounds come from the beaver’s diet of bark and leaves).
 One of the few places it’s reliably found is the Swedish schnapps BVR HJT.

-Beavers are generally no longer hunted for their pelts or castoreum, so to acquire the sticky stuff, beavers must be anesthetized and the castoreum gland milked by a human.
+Beavers are generally no longer hunted for their pelts or castoreum; to acquire the sticky stuff, humans must anesthetize beavers and milk the castoreum gland.
 The process was described as “pretty gross” by Joanne Crawford, a wildlife ecologist at Southern Illinois University who is no stranger to beaver butts; she noted that the goo has a consistency somewhat like molasses.
 Due to the inconvenience and expense of harvesting castoreum from live beavers, the substance is now seldom used.
 According to Fenaroli’s Handbook of Flavor Ingredients, the annual industry consumption is very low—around 300 pounds—whereas the consumption of natural vanillin is over 2.6 million pounds annually.
-When castoreum is used, it's far more likely to be in the profitable fragrance industry rather than in the foods we eat.
+When castoreum is used, it’s far more likely to be in the profitable fragrance industry rather than in the foods we eat.

 “In the flavor industry, you need tons and tons of material to work with,” flavor chemist Gary Reineccius told NPR’s The Salt.
 “It’s not like you can grow fields of beavers to harvest.
 There aren’t very many of them.
 So it ends up being a very expensive product—and not very popular with food companies.”